NLP & GO

 Finding that point where contingency touches possibility is crucial in realizing your dreams and your potential.
 Too much contingency and you will be left with all kinds of unfinished plans that "you're hoping to get around to some day" or that "you'd like to do when the right opportunity presents itself."
 Too much possibility and you may feel like you're not accomplishing what you could accomplish--and you would be right!

 The third step is developing an attitude of necessity.
 Behind every great accomplishment is a person with an attitude of "it has to be done."
 This helps keep us going when obstacles present themselves.
 More than 25 years ago the American media interviewed a representative of the Lakewood Yeshiva.
 The reporter must have assumed that large Yeshivas have endowment funds backing them financially because he asked the representative how large Lakewood's endowment was.
 He replied that Lakewood had no endowment at all!
-Seeing the look of astonishment on the reporter's face the representative explained "You see, we can't postpone learning Torah until we have the financial stability that an endowment provides; we have to learn torah now so we raise funds to keep the Yeshiva going."
+Seeing the look of astonishment on the reporter's face the representative explained "You see, we can't postpone learning Torah until we have the financial stability that an endowment provides; we have to learn Torah now so we are constantly raising funds to keep the Yeshiva going."

 One way you can develop an attitude of necessity in your personal goals is by asking yourself questions like "Why is this important to me?"
 Keep this question in mind and you will eventually compile a list of reasons that will inspire you and create a momentum you can draw on--especially when things aren't running smoothly.